-Benefits of laboring and birthing at a free-standing birth center include a reduced risk of having a cesarean which is better for both mother and baby, decreased risk of infection for babies, increased success with breastfeeding and reduced chances of unnecessary interventions that can cause harm.
+Benefits of laboring and birthing at a free-standing birth center include a reduced risk of having a cesarean which is better for both childbearing person and baby, decreased risk of infection for babies, increased success with breastfeeding and reduced chances of unnecessary interventions that can cause harm.

-Free-standing birth centers provide an ideal alternative for women who do not want to give birth in either a hospital or at their home.
+Free-standing birth centers provide an ideal alternative for people who do not want to give birth in either a hospital or at their home.
 Birth center policies may vary but offer families:

-- The support of her midwife and chosen family/friends who believe in her body's ability to give birth in its own way and in its own time and will encourage her as she copes with the challenges of labor
+- The support of a midwife and chosen family/friends who believe in someone's ability to give birth in their own way and on their own time and will encourage them as they copes with the challenges of labor

 - The option of laboring and/or giving birth in a spacious birth tub

-- The freedom to eat, drink, and move around during labor as she wishes
+- The freedom to eat, drink, and move around during labor as they wish

-- Information to help her make informed choices about her health care
+- Information to help make informed choices about their health care

-- Appropriate monitoring balanced with a deep respect for her privacy
+- Appropriate monitoring balanced with a deep respect for privacy

 - Avoidance of the risks associated with many standard medical techniques and interventions